Advik01-byte/Python-Projects/README.md

 # Interested in this repository?

-You can directly run this file in command prompt.
+You can directly run these files in command prompt.
 If you don't know the prompt here it is:
 ```
 python -u <path to your project>